Slide 1

 next arrow

-The FIA completed its 2021/22 round of Outreach and Awareness sessions in April 2022.
-Reporting entities were invited to attend sessions designed to ensure that reporting entities were made aware of their obligations to report all suspicious and attempted transactions to the FIA.
-This is the FIA’s continued attempt to alleviate money laundering, terrorist financing and all other associated crimes.
-Another round of Outreach and Awareness sessions is proposed for January – March 2023.
-Reporting entities are encouraged to contact administration@fia.tc if you are interested in participating.
+The FIA completed its 2023/24 round of Outreach and Awareness sessions during the period March – April 2024.
+Reporting entities attended sessions designed to ensure that they continue to be aware of their obligations to report all suspicious and attempted transactions to the FIA.
+This is part of the FIA’s continued and annual attempt to alleviate money laundering, terrorist financing and all other associated crimes.
+Reporting entities are encouraged to contact administration@fia.tc if they are interested in arranging upcoming sessions and have any further questions.
+We also do look forward to more attendance at our 2024/25 AML CFT Outreach & Awareness sessions.

 The FIA is mandated to receive, store, analyse and disseminate intelligence related to suspected money laundering, terrorist financing and proliferation financing (ML/TF/PF).
 As such, all financial institutions, including DNFBPs and NPOs, are obligated to report all attempted and completed suspicious transactions to the FIA.
 These reports contribute to the continued efforts to deter acts of money laundering, terrorist and proliferation financing and all their associated crimes within the TCI.
 The FIA provides the number of SARs/STRs reported to the organisation for the fiscal years 2016/17 to 2020/21.
 Click here for more…